Anyone and everyone wants a heart…

 But I’m sure he as a film critic wouldn’t have denied that there is a wee Easter egg for all Peter O’Toole and Lawrence of Arabia fans at the heart of the story.

 Weeper Rating: 😦 😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 🙂 /10

 Of High Stakes and Daring Deeds Epic Story Month 2021 No 11

 This review was added to Along the Brandywine’s Of High Stakes and Daring Deeds Epic Story Month.
-Other films with this cast include Michelle Pfeiffer in The Deep End of the Ocean, The Witches of Eastwick and Grease 2.
+Other films with this cast include Michelle Pfeiffer in One Fine Day, The Deep End of the Ocean, The Witches of Eastwick and Grease 2.
 Robert De Niro stars in Awakenings.
 Ben Barnes in Westworld.
 Ian McKellen in Doctor Who.
 Melanie Hill in Bread.
 Mark Strong and Kate McGowan in Eastenders.
 Ricky Gervais in Special Correspondents.